 The firewall supports stateless address auto-configuration (SLAAC) for IPv6 devices.
-Using SLAAC, IPv6 devices automatically create unique link-local addresses for IPv6 enabled interfaces, and clients use router advertisement messages to configure their own IP address automatically.
+Using SLAAC, IPv6 devices automatically create unique link-local addresses for IPv6-enabled interfaces, and clients automatically use router advertisement messages to configure their own IP address.

-The firewall has the ability to participate in SLAAC.
+The firewall can participate in SLAAC.
 By default, the firewall provides an IPv6 address and a default gateway to the client.

 Using SLAAC, the host sends an ICMPv6 (type 135) Router Solicitation (RS) message that requests a Router Advertisement (RA).
 On receiving the RS message, the firewall sends an ICMPv6 (type 134) router advertisement (RA) message announcing the state of its availability.